 The investment managers retained by UTC have discretion to invest Master Trust assets in derivative financial instruments to manage risk and achieve trading and cost efficiency.
-These derivatives are primarily in the form of interest rate futures and swaps.
-Such derivative instruments are reported at fair value within the Master Trust within "Other debt securities" of the stable value fund investment contracts and the changes in fair value are reported currently in the net appreciation on fair value of investments of the Master Trust and are not deferred.
+These derivatives are primarily in the form of interest rate futures and swaps, and are contained within the stable value fund, which is reported at contract value.